Jorge Polanco Preview, Player Props: Twins vs. Mets

-The Minnesota Twins, including Jorge Polanco (.314 batting average in his past 10 games), battle starter David Peterson and the New York Mets at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.400 on-base percentage in past 10 games, 59 points above season-long percentage), take on starting pitcher Tylor Megill and the New York Mets at Target Field, Sunday at 2:10 PM ET.

 Jorge Polanco Game Info & Props vs. the Mets